Hi, I’m Janine

 A little About Me

 I was diagnosed with ADHD, Autism (AuDHD), and complex PTSD at 45, after years of burnout and trying to “push through”.
-Like many late-diagnosed adults, I’d built a full life and career — but at a significant personal cost.

 That diagnosis didn’t magically solve anything.